Slipping Through the Cracks

 Signs of Life

 OK, time for another picture!
 When you open a Helix collection, the first thing you typically do is choose a user and log in.
-In keeping with that theme, here's the first picture of a Helix product, built with Xcode and running in OS X:
+In keeping with that theme, here's the first picture of a Helix product, built with Xcode and running in macOS:

-Yes, we are really launching Helix Engine, opening collections, and logging in, all natively in OS X.
+Yes, we are really launching Helix Engine, opening collections, and logging in, all natively in macOS.

 The next task is to open a window and actually do some work.
 We'll hold off on showing you pictures of that until the MLTE work is complete.
 We don't want to lose the wow factor by showing you something half-complete.
 Stay tuned.